Skip to main content

 Trained as an urban geographer, I have published research based in Indianapolis, Milwaukee, Atlanta and New Orleans.
 I am thinking about cities in the U.S. South now and have several streams of research in the southern cities.

 For nearly a decade I have been working with the Saltwater Geechee community on Sapelo Island on the restoration of traditional agricultural practices and flood mitigation made necessary as a result of descendants losing their land to development pressure and increasing sea-level rise.
-Through this work I co-direct UGA’s Cornelia Walker Baily Program on Land and Agriculture with Maurice Bailey.
+Through this work I co-direct UGA’s Cornelia Walker Baily Program on Land, Sea, and Agriculture with Maurice Bailey.

 Early in my career I was fortunate to serve as part of the editorial collective at Antipode, which was one of the key inspirations that made me want to become a geographer and was the founding Chair of Antipode’s Institute for the Geographies of Justice (IGJ).
 I have also served as an editor for Annals of the Association of American Geographers and I helped establish the University of Georgia Press book series Geographies of Justice and Social Transformation, as well as was a founding editor of the journal Environment and Planning E: Nature and Space.